Ryanhustler420/RH-Android-Version-UI/README.md

 # RH-Android-Version-UI with Firebase

 ## Requirement Changed.
-Wiring up.
+Improved Location Fetching And Wiring up.
 Working In Database Structure And Populating Real Data's.
 New Requirment come in.